How to Stay Warm Outside in Winter

 1. Every improvement counts, even the smallest step forward is a victory, as long as I keep on going.
 If I do 100 steps more today than I did yesterday, I will call it a win.

 2. I am not going to do this alone.
 I am going to create a community of hiking buddies, on my path back to health and happiness.
 For accountability, sure, I know myself.
 I am not very disciplined.
-But mostly, because it is more fun, sharing goals, getting fit, walking together with friends.
+But mostly, because it is more fun, sharing goals, getting fit, and walking together with friends.

-I share my hiking pitfalls, victories, tips and stories here.
+I share my hiking pitfalls, victories, tips, and stories here.

 I know how it feels to start from scratch, not knowing if you ever get your stamina back.
 The silent desperation.
 The feeling of giving up, because it seems just too much effort…

-I hope you find the information, motivation or inspiration here to hike yourself back to health.
+I hope you find the information, motivation, or inspiration here to hike yourself back to health.
 This way I am able to expand the hiking- buddy- community online.
 Feel free to contact me with comments or questions.

 You never walk alone!
 Me as a cartoon pinned on the map